Evidence and witnesses

 Each side calls witnesses to give their version of events.
 The prosecution calls it’s witnesses first, and then the defence puts its case after.
 There are three stages in giving evidence and there are rules on the types of questions that may be asked:

-- Examination-in-chief – this is when the lawyer for one side calls their witnesses and asks them questions in court to support their case.
+- Examination-in-chief – This is when the lawyer for one side calls their witnesses and asks them questions in court to support their case.
 These questions must be open-ended so that they must not suggest the answer.
-An example of an open-ended question is “did you have anything to drink”?

 - Re-examination – This is when the lawyer who carried out the examination-in-chief gets a chance to question their own witnesses again to clarify points arising out of the cross-examination.
 Again, these must be open-ended questions that do not suggest an answer.